TL;DR

 Understanding this distinction is key.
 PMI is your safety net for the future, not a solution for the past.

 PMI policies are not one-size-fits-all.
 They are built around a core level of cover, which you can then supplement with optional extras to suit your needs and budget.
-An expert broker, like our team at WeCovr, can help you navigate these choices to build the perfect plan.
+A specialist at WeCovr or one of our trusted broker partners can help you navigate these choices to build a suitable option for your circumstances.

 Almost every PMI policy in the UK is built on a foundation of in-patient and day-patient cover.